read-the-ducks/site/content/posts/blogposts-ideas.md

 * Core-pinning tricks for your Network Workloads
 * Not Financial advice: learning more about stocks..
 * Data structures and Algorithms: ohshi, here we go again
+* Statistics for software engineers: leveraging statistics, counting, and sampling methods